-Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous to the Fund.
+Liquidity risk is the risk that the Fund may not be able to generate sufficient cash to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous to the Fund.

 The Fund is exposed to daily cash redemptions of redeemable units.
 It therefore invests the majority of its assets in investments that are regularly traded in an active market and can be readily disposed of.
-The Fund's investment portfolio mainly consists of equity securities listed in the Philippine stock exchange, deposit instruments and fixed income instruments that are regularly traded in active markets.
+The Fund's investment portfolio consists mainly of deposit instruments and fixed income instruments that are regularly traded in active markets.